CochiseLinuxUsersGroup/Presentations/README.md

 79. Clonezilla Updates - Doug Barth
 80. GRUB Repair - MajB
 81. How to install a Linux OS to a Chromebook - Deoxizn and MajB
+82. How to Install Ventoy to a Flash Drive - MajB